 We spent a very successful week in Washington DC at the Microsoft Inspire Worldwide Partners Event.

-Everything needed for an application professional to create and edit MSI and App-V packages or all Windows platforms in the cloud is now available for USD $450 / month.
+Everything needed for an application professional to create and edit MSI and App-V packages or all Windows platforms in the cloud is now available.

 Apptimized 5.7 released